msvincognito/um-linux/README.md

 ## File service
 The University file service is accessible with [Samba](https://wiki.archlinux.org/index.php/samba).
-Note that in order to connect to the file services you need to be connected to the MAASnet, i.e. either be physically present and connected to university Eduroam or to the VPN as described above.
+Note that it seems you need to be physically present and connected to the university Eduroam to make use of the file services.

 You may use `smbclient` to get a list of network drives:
 ```
-smbclient -L unimaas.nl -U <student id>
+smbclient -L mfs.maastrichtuniversity.nl -U <student id>
 ```

 You may use CIFS (e.g. install `cifs-utils` on Arch) to mount the drives directly.